 PERSONAL PROTECTIVE EQUIPMENT

 ● Masks will not be required to begin the school year, however, this may change from day to day as local cases of Covid are confirmed.
-Masks are CDC recommended and encouraged but may become mandated/required as the situation warrants.
+Masks are recommended per CDC guidelines for use and encouraged but may become mandated/required as the situation warrants.

 ● Students in grades 6-8 will be encouraged/recommended to wear a mask or face covering in any instance where social distance cannot be maintained (such as passing periods in the hallways, lunch lines, etc).

-● Staff members will be expected/required to wear a mask or face covering in any instance where social distance cannot be maintained for 15 minutes or more.
+● Staff members will be encouraged/recommended to wear a mask or face covering in any instance where social distance cannot be maintained for 15 minutes or more.

 ● Students in grades K-12 will be encouraged/recommended to wear a mask while riding the bus.